VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

 configure your website.
 Conifer is installed from source as part of the WDK build but you can bypass that long build process and install conifer singularly.
-This step is useful if you want to do website configuration before you build the source code.
+This step is useful if you want to do website configuration before you build the WDK.
+This way, when you do build your web application it will already be correctly configured and ready for deployment.

+To install, run the command:

 ```bash
 $ conifer install integrate.toxodb.org